-Mariners to re-open spring training facility in Peoria, Ariz. following its shuttering due to coronavirus pandemic
+Mariners to reopen spring-training facility in Arizona after coronavirus shutdown

-After more than 60 days of inactivity, the locked doors of the Mariners’ spring training complex in Peoria, Arizona will re-open to a limited number of players and staff.
+After more than 60 days of inactivity because of coronavirus concerns, the locked doors of the Mariners’ spring-training complex in Peoria, Arizona, will reopen to a limited number of players and staff.

-General manager Jerry Dipoto confirmed via text message that the organization is working through the final preparations to open the complex to individual and very small group workouts on Monday or Tuesday of next week.
+General manager Jerry Dipoto confirmed via text message that the organization is working through the final preparations to open the complex to individual and small group workouts Monday or Tuesday.

-Arizona Gov. Rob Ducey helped make this a possibility on May 12, announcing that the state was open to the return of professional sports on May 16.
+Arizona Gov. Doug Ducey helped make this a possibility May 12 when he announce that the state would be open to the return of professional sports on May 16.

-“Of course, this would be with CDC guidelines and protecting public health,” Ducey told the local media in a news conference following the announcement.
+“Of course, this would be with CDC guidelines and protecting public health,” Ducey told reporters following the announcement.
 “We have had discussions with leaders of some of these leagues, and they all know they are welcome to operate, play and perform in the state of Arizona.”

-Florida Gov. Ron DeSantis, a former college baseball player, has also made a similar announcement on May 13.
+Florida Gov. Ron DeSantis, a former college baseball player, made a similar announcement on May 13.
+Major League Baseball teams’ spring-training facilities are in Arizona and Florida.

 “All professional sports are welcome here for practicing and for playing,” DeSantis said at a news conference in Tallahassee.
 “What I would tell commissioners of leagues is, if you have a team in an area where they just won’t let them operate, we’ll find a place for you here in the state of Florida.”

-The Marlins and Cardinals both re-opened their spring training facilities in Jupiter under heavy restrictions, while the Rays have re-opened Tropicana Field for workouts with similar guidelines.
+The Marlins and Cardinals both reopened their spring facility in Jupiter, Florida, under heavy restrictions, while the Rays have reopened Tropicana Field in St. Petersburg, Florida, for workouts with similar guidelines.

 As of now, Mariners players have not been instructed to return to Arizona.
 Any workouts would be voluntary and closely monitored to maintain social distancing rules.
-The Mariners closed the complex to everyone on March 19 after Major League Baseball announced that all group workouts would be banned and the season was going to be delayed indefinitely.
+The Mariners closed the complex March 19 after Major League Baseball announced that all group workouts were banned and the season would be delayed indefinitely.

 Dipoto wasn’t sure how many would begin returning to Arizona with the complex open.
 Some players had yet to hear about the facility being open.
-But many, who are stuck working out at home in the most basic of ways, would be happy to return to the facility to ramp up training and conditioning with hopes of spring training 2.0 starting in early June and the 2020 starting in the first days of July.
+But many, who are stuck working out at home in the most basic of ways, would be happy to return to the facility to ramp up training and conditioning with hopes of spring training 2.0 starting in early June and the 2020 starting in early July.

 “No sense for that yet, but there are so many guys in the area already that I’d imagine we see lots of them,” Dipoto said.

-In the days after baseball shut down due the spread of Coronavirus, many players stayed in the Arizona after spring training was halted, hoping for a quick return and the idea of using the facilities to work out during the break.
+In the days after baseball shut down due the spread of the novel coronavirus, many players stayed in the Arizona after spring training was halted, hoping for a quick return and the idea of using the facilities to work out during the break.
 But many headed to their offseason homes once the facility was closed.
-Some like Yusei Kikuchi have remained while others like shortstop J.P.
+Some such as Yusei Kikuchi have remained, while others such as shortstop J.P.
 Crawford live there in the area in the offseason.

 Does this reopening mean that the Mariners would have spring training 2.0 in Arizona if an agreement between the owners and MLB Players’ Association is reached in the next week or two?